-Welcome to Day 28 of the 30 Days of Thanksgiving!
-Today’s article was originally a guest post written by my hubby, aka Bikeman, a few years ago.
-We had just found this picture at an antique store and it was still laying against the wall in his office.
+We recently bought a copy of this picture at an antique store and it was still laying against the wall in Glenn’s office when we were discussing articles to write for Thanksgiving.
 His mom had the same one hanging in their home while he was growing up so it always brings back good memories.
-We decided to do a little more research into its history…
+We decided to do a little more research into its history and Glenn wrote the following article.

 This post may contain affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!